Leigan0/FT-cloud-tech-test/README.md

 When building the app, I have also followed the RESTful API design pattern.

-To maintain readabilty and extendability I have separated by controller into ratings and index files.
+To maintain readability and extendability I have separated by controller into ratings and index files.

 ##### Application Architecture